Chess-Fish/v1-core/docs/index.md

 Updates the state of the wager if player time is < 0

-_check when called with timeout w tournament
-Set to public so that anyone can update time if player disappears_
+_check when called with timeout w tournament set to public so that anyone can update time if player disappears_

 ### updateWagerStateInsufficientMaterial